-Sharing my grandma’s Borscht Recipe I grew up eating in Ukraine.
-This iconic red beet soup is made with beef, cabbage, potatoes, carrots, garlic and dill, and then served with a dollop of sour cream and rye bread.
+Sharing my grandma’s authentic Borscht Recipe I grew up eating in Ukraine.
+This iconic beet soup is made with beef, cabbage, potatoes, carrots, garlic and dill.
+Then served with a dollop of sour cream and rye bread.

-This is my grandma’s authentic recipe for borsch I grew up with in Ukraine.
+This is my grandma’s authentic borscht recipe I grew up with in Ukraine.
 She made it every week and I still have it in a regular rotation.
 It’s simply the best borscht recipe!

-Everyone in our house loves borscht and I hope you will too!
+Everyone in our house loves it and I hope you will too!

 What Is Borscht?

 It truly depends what’s in your fridge that day.
-That’s how beet soup came about – out of necessity and hunger.
+That’s how this soup came about – out of necessity and hunger.

 Is Borscht Ukrainian or Russian?

-According to Wikipedia, Borscht is Ukrainian dish that has a history of centuries.
-Borsch is traditional beet soup cooked in every household of any former republic that belonged to USSR – Ukraine, Russia, Moldova, Belorussia etc. Not to mention all over Eastern Europe.
+According to Wikipedia, borscht is Ukrainian dish that has a history of centuries.
+It is cooked in every household of any former republic that belonged to USSR – Ukraine, Russia, Moldova, Belorussia etc. Not to mention all over Eastern Europe.

 There are as many variations of traditional Ukrainian borscht recipe as there are regions and families.
 Everyone makes it differently, even within the same household.

-Fun fact.
-All girls in my family, mom, grandma, sister, aunt and me, had their own borscht recipe.
+All girls in my family, mom, grandma, sister, aunt and me, had their own recipe.
 We all cooked in the same kitchen we used to share and yet everyone’s version of borscht was unique.
 Even my sister-in-law and mother-in-law cook theirs differently.

 How to Make Borscht